It was a summer to remember for American college students in Thailand. They saw a man put his trust in Jesus and helped dozens more hear about Jesus.

 Evans encouraged Levkoff and the students to talk about sin with the Sikhs they met.
 The Sikh scriptures don’t specify how many good works are enough to make up for their sin and many Sikhs worry whether they are doing enough.

-With a Bible in Manjeet Singh's* heart language, David Foster* returned to encourage his new brother.
+With a Bible in Manjeet Singh's* heart language, Benjamin Douglas* returned to encourage his new brother.

 “I’ve always thought sin is a cancer,” Levkoff told a Sikh man he met in a mall.
 “If I have a cure for cancer and don’t give it to you, I would be an evil man, wouldn’t I?”